-For those of you who know me, you've probably heard of my dream called "The School Shooting and the Graveyard" dream.
+For those of you who know me, you've probably heard of my dream called "The School Shooting and the Graveyard".
 In summary, the dream was in two parts.
 The first part was a dream about a school shooting.
-It wasn't a prophecy about a real shooting, but was used by God to illustrate, in somewhat graphic terms, "where I'd been" during that time of my life.
-The shooting in question was not an actual mass school shooting like you see on TV, but rather a summary of a period of time in my life, during which I was being trained by God, that I was attacked by Satanic forces and spiritually wounded.
+It wasn't a prophecy about a real shooting, but rather was used by God to illustrate, in somewhat graphic terms, "where I'd been" during that time of my life.
+The shooting in question was not an actual school shooting like you see on TV, but instead a summary of a period of time in my life, during which I was being trained by God, that I was attacked by Satanic forces and spiritually wounded.
 That's kinda the dime tour of what it all meant.
 The second part of the dream involved a graveyard.
 However, to best describe this, allow me to summarize for you the dream.
 FYI, this occurs right after the incident with the school shooting when we were running away for safety.
 Also, as a small side note, a large part of what you're going to read next is the back story and preamble to the main point of this post, all of which is necessary to help you understand the part that is actually the followup to the original dream.
 So hang in there with me and it'll all make sense. :)

 Anyhow, the graveyard part of the dream began as we entered this sorta half circle type building (the flat side of the building faced the street and had two doors, and we entered via the door on the right) and ran down this path through the building, which was full of these 1800's era gravestones covered in dust and cobwebs.
 At the far end, near the left side door, we ran into this old man, the caretaker, who sympathized with our plight and took us in.
 He then had is rest and recover in a small waiting room off to the side.
 Inside were these unbelievably uncomfortable chairs on which we had to sit, and where we were asked to stay as the healthy among our group tended to the wounded, including myself (I had lots of painful glass shards in my back from the earlier incident).
 Inside the waiting room, were four distinct things.
 There was a self serve concession stand with hotdogs and other snacks.
 Second, there was a drink vending machine nearby.
 The third was an old 80's era TV with the world "Hawaii" on the screen as it played relaxing, tropical music.
-The forth was the previously mentioned chairs.
-They were unbelievably uncomfortable.
-Like, extremely so.
+The forth was the previously mentioned uncomfortable chairs.

 The interesting part about this is, for this new car God had me get a lease.
 I didn't understand until recently WHY He'd had me do that.
 But I'll explain that in a bit.
 Anyhow, in order to keep the car at the end of the 3 year lease, I needed to buy it outright, and buy out the rest of what was owed on the car.
 A year and a half in, seeing how the world was going, I panicked and converted the lease to a loan.
 Bad, bad move on my part.
 I ended up adding about $2k to what I would've owed under the lease, plus interest, and all that other madness.
 Thankfully, before doing this, I'd been starting to save money to pay that off.
 So I had enough money to get started, but not enough to pay off the balance of what I owed.
 Hence the loan.
 And wow, did that loan go bad.
 I mean, I didn't lose the car or anything.
 God protected me in the midst of my foolishness and impatience.
 But the pain and suffering I had to go through for that loan was TOTALLY not worth it.
 In hind sight, I should've NEVER taken that loan, and just stayed with the lease as God has originally told me to do.
-Yep, my impatience got me into trouble.
-But, through this I learned a BIG lesson in trust and patience.
-Had I stayed with the lease, as I should've, I'd have paid off the car in two years flat, and at, AT LEAST 2k less than I ultimately did.
+Yep, my impatience got the better of me, and got me into a heap of needless trouble.
+But, through all this I learned a BIG lesson in trust and patience.
+Had I stayed with the lease, as I should've, I'd have paid off the car in two years flat, and, at the very LEAST 2k less than I ultimately did.
 Plus, because I wasn't trusting the Lord, I forced myself to work a whole year of 60+ hour weeks (yes, 52 or so of them back to back) just to pay off that loan and free myself from that debt; a fact that nearly killed me as I was near the point of dropping dead from exhaustion at the end of it all, regardless if the car was eventually paid off or not.
 But, yeah, anyhow, lesson learned.

 I remember the kind, loving smile on His face, and the compassionate look in His eyes (note, I use a capital H here because the old man seen here in the daydream, as well as the previous night dream, is God Himself in representative form.
 So I capitalize His name in respect and honor to Him, if you happen to be wondering why I'm doing this) as He stood there and saw the remorse, sadness, and repentance on my face.
 Yet He didn't chastise me.
 All I saw emanating from Him was love.
-He knew why I was there, and what I'd done, and the hard lessons I'd learned, and took compassion on me, even though I did not deserve it.
-So there was no need for Him to be angry with me.
-I had repented of my impatience, and so He was more than willing to forgive me for that.
-I then smiled sheepishly, and said, "I think I'll take that hotdog, now." (this is in reference to the above refreshments mentioned from the prior dream) He then smiled kindly at me, and replied, "Would you like just one?"
-I then replied, "Yes, please.
-No, actually, give me three hotdogs," to which he asked, "What would you like on them?"
+He knew why I was there, and what I'd done, and the hard lessons I'd learned in the process, and took compassion on me, even though I did not deserve it.
+So there was no need for Him to be angry with me. as I had repented of my impatience, and so He was more than willing to forgive me for that.
+I then smiled sheepishly, and said, "I think I'll take that hotdog, now." (this is in reference to the above refreshments mentioned from the prior dream) He smiled kindly at me, and replied, "Would you like just one?"
+I replied, "Yes, please.
+No, actually, give me three," to which he asked, "What would you like on them?"
 I requested my normal condiments, namely ketchup, mayo, and a light dab of relish.
 He then handed me a plate with 3 hotdogs on it, for which I thanked Him, and then took them into the waiting room.
-However, unlike last time, where the break room was a scene of chaos full of scared, wounded teachers and children, I instead found it empty this time, save for myself.
+However, unlike last time, where the break room was a scene of chaos, full of scared, wounded teachers and children, I instead found it empty this time, save only for myself.

 Plus, by being patient in this matter, it will teach me to be patient in other, bigger, more important things; things that I will need to trust God for in the future.
 So the fact that He used this time to teach and train me to be patient (they always say you learn best when you suffer the most) is a testament not only to His love for me, but also His deep, enduring patience with me, especially when I fail to be patient with Him.
 That fact alone is beyond words, and is a fact to which we should all be grateful for.
 The alternative, namely impatience, will only end up getting all of us in grave trouble, and force us to go through pain, suffering and heartaches that we shouldn't need to go through, but are made to do so because we will not wait.
 As for me, I shall patiently wait upon the Lord, and the fulfillment of His promises, both in His time, His way and His hour. :)